 If you’re interested in hiking the Inca Trail to Machu Picchu, read on for more information about how to research, book, and prepare for your Machu Picchu Inca Trail tour.

-Step 1: Decide if the Inca Trail is Right For You
+Step 1: Is the Inca Trail right for you?

 The classic 4 day Inca Trail covers about 25 miles, so each day you will trek about 6-9 miles.
-Anyone who is used to day hiking will be able to finish the Inca Trail hike.
-However, the terrain is difficult in some places, and the altitude is definitely something to consider.
+Anyone who enjoys hiking will be able to finish the Inca Trail hike.
+However, the terrain is difficult in some places, and the altitude is something to consider.
 The elevation of the highest point on the trail, at Dead Woman’s Pass, is 4200 meters (13,779 ft).
-You will want to pace yourself, drink lots of water, and keep altitude sickness pills or drink coca tea to remedy any sorroche you may feel.
+Pace yourself, drink lots of water, and keep altitude sickness pills or drink coca tea to remedy any sorroche you may feel.
 One positive point about a Machu Picchu Inca Trail tour is that porters, cooks, and guides are on hand to carry much of the equipment, so you will only be responsible for carrying your personal belongings; not tents or food.

 Once you have your Machu Picchu Peru vacation dates set, you’ll want to start making your bookings ahead of time.
 The Inca Trail is limited to 500 hikers per day (which includes porters, cooks, and guides) by the Peruvian government, and so during the high season (June-August) spots for the Inca Trail can be booked up months in advance.
 It is highly recommended, especially if you are planning to hike the Inca Trail during the high season, that you book a few months ahead.
 To do so, you must book through a licensed travel agency that can obtain Inca Trail permits.